emque/emque-consuming/README.md

-    -x, --error-expiration SECONDS   Expire errors after SECONDS --app-name NAME              Run the application as NAME --env (ex. production)       Set the application environment, overrides EMQUE_ENV
+    -x, --error-expiration SECONDS   Expire errors after SECONDS --app-name NAME              Run the application as NAME --env (ex. production)       Set the application environment, overrides EMQUE_ENV --auto-shutdown (false|true) Enable or disable auto shutdown on reaching the error limit
 ```

 and a series of rake commands: